telerik/xaml-docs/controls/radsplashscreen/features/splashscreenmanager.md

 ## SplashScreenDataContext

 The default value of the `RadSplashScreenManager.SplashScreenDataContext` property is an object of type __SplashScreenDataContext__.
-This model contains information about the screen's UI and it is passed as a DataContext of the __RadSplashScreen__ control.
+This model contains information about the screen's UI and it is passed as a DataContext to the __RadSplashScreen__ control.
 You can use it to alter the RadSplashScreen settings.

 #### __[C#] Example 3: Applying splash screen settings__
 {{region radsplashscreen-features-splashscreenmanager-2}}